YerayHernandezBethencourt/YerayHernandezBethencourt/README.md

 * 🌍  I'm based in Canary Islands, Spain
 * 🧠  I'm learning about AI Solution Development
-* 🤝  I'm open to collaborating in open source projects
+* 🤝  I'm ready to do my best

 ### Skills